AdaptSim: Task-Driven Simulation Adaptation for Sim-to-Real Transfer: Related Work

 \textbf{Task-driven domain adaptation.} AdaptSim better fits within a different line of work that aims to find simulation parameters that maximize the task reward in target environments.
 Muratore et al. \cite{muratore2021data} apply Bayesian Optimization (BO) to optimize parameters such as pendulum pole mass and joint damping coefficient in a real pendulum swing-up task.
 Other work focus on adapting to simulated domains only \cite{vuong2019pick, yu2018policy, ruiz2018learning}.
-One major drawback of these methods is that they require a large number of rollouts in target environments (e.g., 700 in \cite{muratore2021data}), which is very time-consuming for many tasks requiring human reset.
+One major drawback of these methods is that they require a large number of rollouts in target environments (e.g., 150 in \cite{muratore2021data}), which is very time-consuming for many tasks requiring human reset.
 AdaptSim meta-learns adaptation strategies in simulation and requires only a few real rollouts for inference (\eg 20 in our pushing experiments).
-Liang et al. \cite{liang2020learning} apply the same task-driven objective to learn an exploration policy in manipulation tasks, but the task policy is synthesized using estimated simulation parameters via Sys-ID.
-Jin et al. \cite{jin2022task} applies task-drived reduced-order model for dexterous manipulation tasks, but again the model is identified with Sys-ID and no vision-based control is involved.
-Ren et al. \cite{ren2022distributionally} search for adversarial environments (\eg objects) given the current task performance to robustify the policy, but unlike AdaptSim, the adversarial metric is measured in simulated domain only without real data.

-\textbf{Learn to search/optimize.} Our work involves learning optimization strategies through meta-learning across a distribution of relevant problems, allowing for customization to the specific setting and increased sample efficiency \cite{gomes2021meta, wistuba2018scalable}.
-Chen et al. \cite{chen2017learning} meta-learns an RNN optimizer for black-box optimization.
-Volpp et al. \cite{volpp2019meta} meta-learns the acquisition function in BO with RL; it is able to learn new exploration strategies for black-box optimization and tuning controller gains in sim-to-real transfer.
-Meta RL trains the task policy directly to optimize performance in new environments \cite{ren2022leveraging, johannsmeier2019framework, nagabandi2018neural} --- AdaptSim applies meta RL to optimize simulation parameters instead.

-\section{Problem formulation}
+\section{Problem Formulation}

-\textbf{Environment.} In simulation, we consider a space $\Omega$ that parameterizes the environment with quantities such as friction coefficients and dimensions of geometric primitives.
-Let $\mathcal{E}$ denote a distribution of simulation parameters with support on $\Omega$.
-We sample an individual environment $E \in \Omega$ from $\mathcal{E}$ and we denote a real environment $E^r$.
-Importantly, we do not parameterize the underlying space of $E^r$, since it may be arbitrarily complex or impossible to be fully captured by the particular $\Omega$ available with existing simulators.
+\textbf{Environment.} In simulation, we consider a space $\Omega$ that parameterizes quantities such as friction coefficients and dimensions of geometric primitives.
+Let $\mathcal{E}$ denote a distribution of sim parameters with support on $\Omega$.
+Denote a single sim environment $E \in \Omega$ and a real environment $E^r$.